How artists used to leave their works unsigned and how they acquired the taste for autographs

 In fact, we should — not only because good vases were highly appreciated in antiquity, but also because decorating altars was a trade; after all, neither painting, nor sculpture, nor jewelry were considered high art in the Middle Ages.

-However, artists did not need any particularly wide advertisement — up to a point, almost all their works were commissioned, and the orders were distributed by guild leaders, who did know the names of masters and journeymen and, thus, didn’t need any names written on the work itself.
+However, artists did not need any particularly wide advertisement — up to a point, almost all their works were commissioned, and the orders were distributed by guild leaders, who already knew the names of masters and journeymen and, thus, didn’t need any names written on the work itself.
 Of course, the artists' names were mentioned in the books and receipts, but very few of them have survived until today.

 After all, what made the masters think about signatures ?

 The expansion of the "client base" played a certain role here.
 Roads, mail and diplomacy in the 13th century were obviously better developed than in the 12th (and the 14th apparently had it better than the 13th).
-This means that a talented master of the 1100s would have been known only in the vicinity of his city, whereas in 1400 or 1500 he would have had good chances to become famous beyond his hometown and even could have worked for a customer he had never met face-to-face.
+This means that a talented master of the 1100s would have been known only in the vicinity of his city, whereas in 1400 or 1500 he would have had good chances of becoming famous beyond his hometown and even could have worked for a customer he had never met face-to-face.
 Therefore, it made sense to design an identification mark for the piece of artwork, and make the customers associate a certain name with a certain quality.
 It also helped that the sacred subjects had come to feature more and more secular details — the stories expanded to include architecture and landscapes, the scarce and symbolic world became saturated with fine details, and the faces of donors appeared on the paintings.
 Donors were ordinary mortals — thus, consequently, weaving his own name into the ornament of a vase or immortalizing his face in the image of a servant in the retinue of the Magi would no longer be deemed sacrilegious for an artist.

 Such self-portraits in paintings were one of the first authors' signatures that we know of.
 Even those masters who had never ventured to mark the altar board with their initials would leave them.
 It is a pity that such "signatures" are so difficult to decipher now.